Sai-bo/ML-proj/submit/readme.txt

 The data processed will be store in "./train_data_processed/" and "./public_data_processed/", please create these two folder in the same directory as above.

+It will take about 2 hours to process the data.

 =====DNN=====
 This is the model that generates our best result.
 Please put all files in the same directory, and run DNN.ipynb.